Shree Jaykorbai Vidyamandir

 Shree Jaykorbai Vidymandir is a co-education high school in Mehsana district, Gujarat, India.

 Location

 Shree Jaykorbai Vidyamandir was established in 1945 by Vishvanath Pancholi.
 Shree Jaykorbai Vidyamndir is a secondary and higher secondary schools in Mehsana District.
 It is located in Kherva near Sidhhnath Mahadev temple on road of Devrasan and Udalpur.
 Shree Jaykorbai Vidyamandir is 10 km from Mehsana town.

 Education

 This school has higher secondary education in two streams: Commerce and Arts.
 In 2016, Science is also started.

-KG-1 to Std.-5 (English Medium) and Primary Education (Gujarati Medium) is also included.
-These batches are running at Shree Hasmukhbhai Joitaram Patel Vidya Sankul (English Medium School) under management of Shree Jaykorbai Vidyamandir, Kherva.
+KG-1 to Std.-5 (English Medium) and Primary Education (Gujarati Medium) are also included.
+These batches are running at Shree Hasmukhbhai Joitaram Patel Vidya Sankul (English Medium School) under the management of Shree Jaykorbai Vidyamandir, Kherva.